Soil Site Reporter

 Tree species reported by Treefit

 Tree species assessed.
-Image Copyright S.Hallett, Centre for Environmental & Agricultural Informatics (CAEI), Cranfield University.
+Image Copyright S.Hallett, Cranfield Environment Centre (CEC), Cranfield University.

 The following tree species are included in the Treefit model output: